-We Perform Ivan Aivazovsky art authentication.
-Ivan Aivazovsky appraisal.
-Ivan Aivazovsky certificates of authenticity (COA).
-Ivan Aivazovsky analysis, research, scientific tests, full art authentications.
+We perform Ivan Aivazovsky art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Ivan Aivazovsky or we will sell it for you.

 Ivan Aivazovsky was a Russian painter of Armenian descent, most famous for his seascapes, which constitute more than half of his paintings.
 Aivazovsky was born in the town of Feodosiya, Crimea, to a poor Armenian family.
 His parents family name was Aivazian.
 Some of the artist’s paintings bear a signature, in Armenian letters, “Hovhannes Aivazian”.
 His talent as an artist earned him sponsorship and entry to the Simferopol gymnasium and later the St. Petersburg Academy of Arts, which he graduated with the gold medal.
 Earning awards for his early landscapes and seascapes, he went on to paint a series of portraits of Crimean coastal towns before traveling throughout Europe.

 The Harbor at Odessa on the Black Sea